• Skip to main content

 10. De-greaser

-Do you have a nice little layer of grease on your stove top?
-Back splash?
-Oven hood?
+Do you have a layer of grease on your stove top, back splash or oven hood?
 One of the very handy rubbing alcohol uses is cutting through grease and grime.
-Dampen a lint free cloth with rubbing alcohol and rub the grease away.

 11. Air Freshener